madeyourday/myd-kirby-base/README.md

 ### grunt-cli

 You need [grunt-cli](https://github.com/gruntjs/grunt-cli) on your system to start the workflow via the `grunt` command.
 We'd recommend to install it globally via `npm install -g grunt-cli`.
 But you can also install it locally on a per project basis via `npm install grunt-cli --save-dev`.

-## Setup

-Just run `npm install` in the project directory.
-Everything is automatically setup via npm and composer.

-## Support

-We do not support this in any way.
-If you know how to use it you are welcome to make your worflow more efficient and fun.

 ## License